WaRRatic/soen321_project/README.md

 This will initiate the call, with the following context:

-System prompt: as described in the previous section User prompt: "privacy policy text extraced from the web-site"
+System prompt: as described in the previous section User prompt: "Privacy policy text extracted from the website"

 You will see the User message "Privacy Policy Text" appear.
 After 10 seconds, the model will reply back with the analysis of the privacy policy.